 As mentioned earlier in this chapter, sensory details are descriptions that appeal to our sense of sight, sound, smell, taste, and touch.
-Your descriptions should try to focus on the five senses because everyone relies on these senses to experience the world.
+Your descriptions should try to focus on the five senses because most people rely on at least some these senses to experience the world.
 The use of sensory details, then, provides you the greatest possibility of relating to your audience and thus engaging them in your writing, making descriptive writing important not only during your education but also during everyday situations.

-Avoid empty descriptors if possible.
+Tip: Avoid empty descriptors if possible.
 Empty descriptors are adjectives that can mean different things to different people.
 Good, beautiful, terrific, and nice are examples.
 The use of such words in descriptions can lead to misreads and confusion.
 A good day, for instance, can mean many different things depending on the reader's age, personality, or tastes.